1804

 PROGRAM

-After a long rest and time for some great souvenir photos, we begin our descent.
-We return via our ascent route to the Payer Hut (where it's possible to stay another night) or, after a quick snack, continue directly to Sulden.
-The descent from the summit all the way to the valley floor is very long, with a drop of 2,000 meters.
+After a good rest and time for souvenir photos, we begin the descent.
+We return along our ascent route to Payer Hut, where it is possible to stay another night or, after a short refreshment stop, continue directly down to Sulden.
+The descent from the summit all the way to the valley is long at around 2,000 vertical metres and demands concentration and fitness right to the very end.

 The story of the first ascent